the-anna-project/annad/doc/evaluation/challenge.md

 2. see nothing is in there
 3. create a file in it
 4. see a file is in it
-5. connect metrics transition with own behavior (number of files changed due to action)
+5. connect metrics transition with own behaviour (number of files changed due to action)
 6. create file in another directory
 7. see no file is created in first directory
-8. connect metrics transition with own behavior (number of files changed NOT due to action)
+8. connect metrics transition with own behaviour (number of files changed NOT due to action)

 ### exploring the network (idea)
 Scanning ports until she calls her own API and recognizes the request